Prices and information updated 09/2024

 You don’t get that wet…..
 Unless you want to.
 Most of the kids came out of the rides soaking wet.
 Why?
 Because they wanted to; they didn’t wear the hoods on the ponchos and water just went straight down their back.

 But again, on a hot day, you’ll dry fast.
-I kept my hood tied tight around my hair and I barely got water on me, except on my exposed skin that wasn’t covered by the poncho (face, hair in the front, knees, and legs) Now from the knee down… you WILL get wet.
-I’m telling you now, wear shorts!
+I kept my hood tied tight around my hair, and I barely got water on me, except on my exposed skin that wasn’t covered by the poncho (face, hair in the front, knees, and legs).

 How Long Should I Plan to Stay at Niagara Falls?